If only I had a good partner or different career or disciplined children or better upbringing, I’d be an extremely happy person!

 Yes, there are times when others feel pleasant and you feel the vibe.
 But the truth is that we have become so dependent on somebody’s emotion that we forget that we are capable of feeling pleasant within & without any help from the outside.

-We could do one of the many things-
+We could have done one of the many things-

 - Respond and not react but with an excruciating pain inside and not forgetting it for life